Content

 In addition to the DHT blockers listed above, consider using the following treatments as part of your hair loss prevention routine:

-Minoxidil works by increasing blood flow to the scalp, moving hairs into the anagen phase of the hair growth cycle.
+Minoxidil increases blood flow to the scalp, moving hairs into the anagen phase of the hair growth cycle.
 This stimulates hair growth.

 Now we bet you’re asking yourself, does minoxidil block DHT?
 Nope — minoxidil is not a DHT blocker.
 That’s why it can treat types of hair loss that aren’t related to DHT, such as telogen effluvium.